-A masked killer, wearing World War II U.S. Army fatigues, stalks a small New Jersey town bent on reliving a 35-year-old double murder by focusing on a group of college kids holding an annual Spring Dance.
+An unknown killer, clad in World War II U.S. Army fatigues, stalks a small New Jersey town bent on reliving a 35 year-old double murder by focusing on a group of college kids holding an annual graduation dance.

 The film begins with the return home of a wwII veteran who was the recipient of a "Dear John Letter".
 After swiftly dispatching a courting couple in a Gazebo we leap to present day where a college celebration becomes the hunting ground for a uniform clad killer.Written by

 Barry Wall <Barry@Mage.demon.co.uk>

 10 of 14 people found this review helpful.

 Was this review helpful to you?